Revelation 1:19

 love.
 Jesus said that the greatest commandment is to love God with all the

-heart and with all the mind and with all the strength.
-It’s not so much what
+heart and with all the mind and with all the soul and with all the strength.
+It

-you do, but what you love.
-People will notice what you love.
-God knows.
+is not so much what you do, but what you love.
+People will notice what you

-The Ephesians had this one failure, that
+The Ephesians had this one failure: they

 therefore from whence thou art fallen, and repent, and do the first works; or